HyperKuvid-Labs/t3/README.md

 **Built with ❤️ for the T3 Chat Cloneathon**

-*Gideon - Where AI meets emotion, collaboration, and creativity.*
+*Gideon - Where AI meets emotion, creativity, and visual imagination.*